Helvick Head Lifeboat Station: History

 The RNLI opened a lifeboat station on the south coast of Ireland at in 1858.
-The chief inspector visited the area in that summer and recommended three more be built along the coast including one at Dungarvan.
-It was opened in 1859 but in 1862 the lifeboat was moved to Ballinacourty on the east side of Dungarvan Bay.
+The Chief Inspector of Lifeboats visited the area in that summer and recommended three more stations be built along the coast, including one at Dungarvan.
+In 1859, a 30 ft Peake-class self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and six oars, costing £140, was placed at Ballynagaul, a village on the southern shore of Dungarvan Harbour.
+A transporting and launching carriage costing £51 was also provided, and a boathouse was constructed, at a cost of £129.